-Brian Richardson has been with Camfil Air Pollution Control since 2008 and has worked in and around manufacturing industries for almost 24 years.
+Brian Richardson, Camfil APC's Production Engineering Manager, has been with Camfil Air Pollution Control since 2008 and has worked in and around manufacturing industries for about 25 years.
 He started in Research and Development Engineering and shortly moved on to a Field Service Manager position which he held for a couple of years, handling troubleshooting and servicing of dust collectors as well as training others on maintenance and construction aspects of the equipment.
-He also served as High Bay Production Manager and Technical Departments Manager with the company until taking over the role of Quality, Safety and Continuous Improvement Manager in July of 2016.
+He also served as High Bay Production Manager and Technical Departments Manager with the company until taking over the role of Quality, Safety and Continuous Improvement Manager, before moving to his current role as Production Engineering Manager.
 Brian also helps manage the maintenance training programs as well as helping with service calls, customer needs and warranty items in our Jonesboro, AR facility.

 Prior to joining Camfil (formerly Farr Company) in 1986, Dewayne House had a maintenance and machining background.
 Over the last 32 years, he has worked in numerous capacities.
 He began in the maintenance area, with a focus in electrical controls.
 During the development of the Farr Gold Series dust collector, Dewayne moved to the Research and Development department.
 He then worked as the Field Service Tech, troubleshooting, maintaining and assisting in the installation of hundreds of dust collections systems all over the United States and five other countries.
 Over the next few years, Dewayne managed the production areas of both the filter and Farr Gold Series manufacturing areas.
 Dewayne moved to Sales where he was a Regional Sales Manager before accepting the challenge of UK Project Manager, supervising the start-up of a new manufacturing plant in Heywood, England.
 Currently, Dewayne is the Field Service Manager, where he oversees the Camfil APC service department team and troubleshoots equipment issues.